-Online counseling is professional mental health counseling over the Internet.
-Some clients use online counseling in conjunction with traditional psychotherapy, but a growing number are using online counseling as a complete replacement to traditional office visits. iCouch is leading the way in this exciting new way to get the help you need at a price you can afford.
+Online counseling (also called online therapy) is professional mental health counseling over the Internet.
+Some clients use online counseling in conjunction with traditional psychotherapy, but a growing number are using online counseling as a complete replacement to traditional office visits. iCouch is leading the way in this exciting new way to help behavioral health professionals deliver mental health treatment.

 iCouch is your therapy on your couch.
 You can even wear pajamas..